kevinmartinjos/openmosaic/README.md

 4) Move mouse over index.html and you will see lines appear on the slaves as well

+5) open mosaic calculates the canvas positions of the slaves dynamically.
+There's a very basic tool to help you decide the order in which the slaves should be put together so that you can see the whole picture.
+Go to http://localhost:8000/packer_view.html.
+The page will be blank first.
+Open a slave in another tab and packer_view.html should show you the arrangement in the form of rectangles

-5) Just want to know if this works?
+6) Just want to know if this works?
 Check the screenshots directory